iWriteGigs

 B possess neither hydrophilic nor hydrophobic properties.

-C possess only hydrophobic properties.
+C possess only hydrophilic properties.

 D possess both hydrophilic and hydrophobic properties.